 01 of 10

-These colorful carrots look deliciously delectable, and are a blast to make.
-If you want, you can even add some bunnies with some brown paint (Someone has to eat these yummy carrots!).
+These colorful carrots from Sassydealz look deliciously delectable and are a blast to make.
+If you want, you can even add some bunnies with some brown paint (someone has to eat these yummy carrots).
 Yeah, it'll be a bit messy, but that's what wet wipes are for!

 02 of 10

-Here's another idea that makes great use of the cute prints kids' fingers make: decorating flower pots!
-All you need are a few simple materials such as terra cotta flower pots, acrylic paint in a variety of bright colors, and a black marker.
+Here's another idea that makes great use of the cute prints kids' fingers make: decorating flowerpots.
+Mom Always Finds Out has the instructions and all you need are a few simple materials such as terra-cotta flowerpots, acrylic paint in a variety of bright colors, and a black marker.
 Oh, and of course, little thumbs dipped in paint!
-You can make butterflies, ladybugs, or whatever else you and your child can think of to decorate ordinary flower pots and transform them into pretty plant holders!
+You can make butterflies, ladybugs, or whatever else you and your child can think of to decorate ordinary flowerpots and transform them into pretty plant holders!

 03 of 10

-To make these cheery ladybugs, you'll need some patio paint, smooth rocks, and a few other simple materials.
+To make Crafts by Amanda's cheery ladybugs, you'll need some patio paint, smooth rocks, and a few other simple materials.
 When you're done, you can place these adorable little ladybugs all around your garden to add some beautiful spots of color and complement your flowers.
 You can even bring some indoors and place near houseplants, or wherever you want pretty bursts of color around the house!

 04 of 10